 - salt and fresh ground pepper to taste

 - Pour melted butter over bread and vegetable mixture.
+As you pour, make sure the butter is drizzled over most of the bread, not in one spot.

 - Place stuffing into a large greased baking pan (or two 9x13 pans).